Splendor (game): Reception

-The game received positive reviews, with The Wirecutter stating that the game has a "balance of luck and intro-level strategy".
-Similarly, The Gaming Review praised its accessibility combined with reasonable strategy and the component quality, but criticised its theme, stating that "It’s a shame the theme doesn’t carry through better".
-Board Game Helv also gave a positive review, commending on the game's replayability, interaction and components.
+The game received positive reviews, with the Wirecutter stating that the game has a "balance of luck and intro-level strategy".
+Similarly, the Gaming Review praised its accessibility combined with reasonable strategy and the component quality, but criticised its theme, stating that "it’s a shame the theme doesn’t carry through better".
+Board Game Halv also gave a positive review, commending on the game's replayability, interaction and components.

 Spin-offs

-Expansion

 An expansion of the game, Cities of Splendor, was released in 2017, including four modules (The Cities, The Trading Posts, The Orient, The Strongholds).
 The Opinionated Gamers gave a positive review, describing the changes as subtle and varied.

-Digital edition

-A mobile application version of the game, for iOS, Android and Steam, was published by Asmodee Digital.
+An online application version of the game for iOS, Android and Steam was published by Asmodee Digital.

-Splendor Duel
+In 2020, Splendor: Marvel was released, a re-themed version of the game based on characters from Marvel Comics, notably revolving around the Infinity Gauntlet storyline where Thanos attempts to collect the Infinity Gems.

 Released in 2022, Splendor Duel is a two-player only standalone game based on Splendor that retains some of the main gameplay mechanisms of that design.